FACTION BRIEF

 My name now is Lena Ostrova.
 That's not the name I was born with.
 The name I was born with belongs to Nexus Dynamics, and I don't use stolen property.

 I left because of a Tuesday.
-I was reviewing behavioral modification protocols and noticed the target demographic was children.
+Not a dramatic Tuesday—no whistleblowing moment, no smoking gun.
+I was reviewing behavioral modification protocols for a district-wide rollout, and I noticed the target demographic was children.
 Ages four to eleven.
 We were going to reshape how an entire generation thinks about loyalty, obedience, and need.
+I'd done similar work before.
 On adults, it felt like marketing.
 On children, it felt like what it always was.

 "Marcus Webb gave his life so the Network could survive.
 I give my teaching so the next generation won't need the Network at all.
 One of us is more optimistic than the other."